jdeitmerg/A7105-uart/README.md

 # A7105 UART Bridge

 This project aims at providing a UART interface to a A7105 2.4 GHz wireless tranceiver.
-An Atmel Attiny85 with a soft UART and soft SPI will be used for low level communication and some basic abstraction.
+An Atmel Attiny85 with a soft UART and soft SPI is used for low level communication and some basic abstraction.
 The current use case is programming another chip over the air, so error-free bulk transfers are the top priority.